obidose/ed-handbook/docs/referrals.md

-# Referrals
+# :material-account-switch: Referrals

+!!! info "Referral Process"
-Once a decision is made that a patient needs admission to or input from, a specialty team, a referral needs to be made to them.
-The default aproach is to call the registrar of that team to make the referral.
+    Once a decision is made that a patient needs admission or specialist input, a referral needs to be made to the appropriate team.
+The default approach is to call the registrar of that team.

+!!! tip "Clinical Line Policy"
-The allocation of clinical line policy is an agreed focument that defines much of the formal process and expectations of different teams, along with specifying which specialty should accept which patient.
-Where a presentation does not neatly fit inside of this document, the most appropriate specialty should be referred to.
-This is based upon the discretion of the Emergency Physician, but if in doubt you should generally talk to a senior on the floor.
+    The **Allocation of Clinical Line Policy** defines the formal process and expectations of different teams, along with specifying which specialty should accept which patient.
+When presentations don't fit neatly, refer to the most appropriate specialty based on Emergency Physician discretion.

+## :material-clock-outline: General Guidelines

-In some cases, outpatient referral may be more appropriate than an acute referral.
+- **Outpatient referrals** may be more appropriate than acute referrals in some cases

-Some specifics about our local services:
+- **When in doubt**, always discuss with a senior on the floor
+- Check availability hours before making referrals

+## :material-tooth: Specialty-Specific Information

-### Dental:
+### :material-tooth-outline: **Dental Services**
-- Only available 0800 - 1700 Mon - Fri
+!!! warning "Limited Hours"
+    - **Available**: 0800-1700, Monday-Friday only
-    - Outside of these hours - Wellington can be contacted for Emergencies
+    - **After hours**: Contact Wellington for dental emergencies

-### Spine
+### :material-backbone: **Spine Services**
+!!! info "Christchurch-Based"
     - Based in Christchurch
-    - Can be contacted directly by ED if time critical
+    - **Time-critical cases**: Can be contacted directly by ED
-    - Most commonly referred through local orthopaedic team in first instance
+    - **Standard cases**: Refer through local orthopaedic team first

-### ENT
+### :material-ear-hearing: **ENT Services**
+!!! caution "Service Stretched"
-- Available locally, however
+    - Available locally but service is very stretched
-    - Service is very stretched so try to limit out-of-hours referrals
+    - **Try to limit out-of-hours referrals**
-    - See INSERT DOCUMENT HERE for information on when to refer out of hours
+    - See referral guidelines for when to refer after hours *(document pending)*

-### Cardiology
+### :material-heart: **Cardiology**
-- In daytime hours cardiology reg can be contacted directly for relevant referrals
-- Out of hours referrals generally go to med reg
-- Cardiology consultant is available on-call 24/7 and can be contacted for
+!!! example "Referral Pathways"
+    **Daytime hours**: Contact cardiology registrar directly

+    **Out of hours**: Refer to medical registrar

+    **24/7 Consultant available for**:

-    - Suspected Occlusive Myocardial Infarction where emergency PCI may be appropriate
+    - Suspected STEMI requiring emergency PCI
-    - Specialist advice in emergencies
+    - Specialist advice in cardiac emergencies

+    !!! note "PCI Centre"
-- The local PCI centre is in Wellington
-    - They tend to advise that cases are discussed with local cardiologist in the first instance
+        Local PCI centre is in Wellington - discuss with local cardiologist first

-### Cardiothoracics
+### :material-heart-pulse: **Cardiothoracics**
+!!! warning "Tertiary Service"
+    - Based in Wellington
-- Based in Wellington, discuss with a senior before consulting them
+    - **Always discuss with a senior before consulting**

-### Vascular
+### :material-blood-bag: **Vascular Surgery**
+!!! tip "Local First"
     - Tertiary centre in Wellington
-- However, local surgical team can manage many vascular presentations so should be referred to in first instance
+    - **Refer to local surgical team first** - they manage many vascular presentations
-    - Onward referral to tertiary vascular would generally be via the surgical team locally
+    - Onward referral to tertiary vascular usually via local surgical team

-### ECMO
+### :material-heart-settings: **ECMO**
-- LOL jk
+!!! failure "Not Available"
+    *Currently not available locally* 😄